ansiblejunky/ansible-macos-provisioner/README.md

 - Launch Safari app
   - NOTE: We don't have Google Chrome installed yet, so we use what we have.
 We will automate the install of our favorite browser using Ansible later.
   - Navigate to GitHub.com
-  - Login to GitHub.com
+#TODO:  - Login to GitHub.com
-  - Generate personal access token
+#TODO:  - Generate personal access token
 - Launch Terminal app
-  - (optional) Mac defaults to Zsh
+#TODO:  - (optional) Mac defaults to Zsh
-    - Change default shell: `chsh -s /bin/bash`
+#TODO:    - Change default shell: `chsh -s /bin/bash`
   - Run `git` command to install x-tools

 ## Step 2 - Automation